annhuangresearch/annhuangresearch.github.io/_posts/2022-12-13-GLM-simulation.md

    0 & \text{left}
   \end{cases}
   $$

 - Here, I choose [effect coding](https://stats.oarc.ucla.edu/other/mult-pkg/faq/general/faqwhat-is-effect-coding/#:~:text=Effect%20coding%20provides%20one%20way%20of%20using%20categorical,all%20of%20the%20necessary%20information%20on%20group%20membership) for easier interpretation of the coefficient estimates as they directly indicate the difference in the mean outcome variable between the two levels of the predictor variables.
 For example, right is coded as +1, left is coded as -1.

 ## Step 2.
 Prepare the data script

 - Load pacakges and set seed for reproducibility
-- The objective of doing a data simulation exercise is to understand how different choices in the simulation design and model specification can affect the inferences that are drawn from the data.
-The intention is not to perfectly match the data, but to understand how different choices in the design can affect the results.
+- The objective of doing a data simulation exercise is to **understand how different simulation design choices and model specifications affect the inferences that are drawn from the data.** The intention is not to see a perfect match in the data, but to understand how different choices in the design can affect the results.

 ```{r}
 # Remove everything